dsmrs/my-first-contract/README.md

 import Web3 from 'web3';
 import TruffleContract from 'truffle-contract'

-// Import our contract artifacts and turn them into usable abstractions. import greetings_artifacts from '../../build/contracts/GreetingsFactory.json'
+// Import our contract artifacts (ABI) and turn them into usable abstractions. import greetings_artifacts from '../../build/contracts/GreetingsFactory.json'